barbinbrad/raccoon/README.md

 For self-driving, it is better to buy a [black panda](https://comma.ai/shop/products/panda) from comma.ai.
 In addition to getting a more reliable product, you'll be supporting open-source software and a really great company.

 ## Header
 The design uses an automotive-grade Deutsch header, which eliminates the need for a switching relay.
-Feel free to replace this with something else.
+Feel free to replace this with something else, but if you're using something mirrored, like USB-C, you'll have to modify the firmware to do switching basedo on SBU1/2.

 To use the deutsch header, you'll need a [crimper](https://www.buydeutsch.com/collections/crimpers/products/18890) and some parts: